Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 The time compounds.
 The losses multiply.

-Protection isn’t optional if you want to grow.
-It’s the only way the business math works.
+Protection isn’t optional if you want to grow; it’s the only way the business math works.

 Revenue follows focus.
 Focus follows protection.

-Start Monday: 20-Hour Protection Plan
+Start Monday: 20-Hour Focus That Pays Protection Plan for Next Week

 Before Monday morning, do this:

-This Weekend (15 minutes):
+This Weekend (15 minutes)

-Monday Morning (5 minutes):
+Monday Morning (5 minutes)

-Next 30 Days (10 minutes weekly):
+Next 30 Days (10 minutes weekly)

 If you could only work 20 hours next week, what would you do?
 That’s what should be protected this week.